Unveiling the Mystery of the Hiddenness of God

 Holland challenges assumptions from all sides, including his own.
 For that reason, it’s a challenging read, but all lasting growth of any kind comes through conflict and tension.

-Beginning with Darius and the great Persian Empire, Holland sought to uncover the lineage of modern western thought from one empire to the next.
+Beginning with Darius and the great Persian Empire, Holland sought to uncover the lineage of modern western thought from one empire to the next, tracing the rivulets of thinking to find the headwaters for modern secular humanism.

 Holland was looking for the progression that evolved into ideas that inform the modern western mind.

-He did not focus on the usual events that historians often catalogue.
+He did not focus on the usual events that historians dutifully catalogue, other than to look behind them for their motivation.
 He focused on thoughts as they developed and the people who championed them and events as they influenced those thoughts and ideas.

 In sifting through the soils of history, Holland identifies the beginnings and ancestry of the ethics and values that ground his worldview as a humanist in the sedimentary layers in which they arose.
 As often is the case in such endeavors, Holland makes some startling discoveries.

 What Holland carefully and methodically uncovers is one seismic development that diverted and defined the flow of thinking in western civilization – a metaphysical “Cambrian Explosion”.
-His find caught him off guard: western thinking is founded on, permeated with and inextricably intertwined in Christian ideas.
+His find caught him off guard: that western thinking is founded on, permeated with and inextricably intertwined in Christian ideas.

 Continue reading “Holland Digs Up the Root of Modern Western Values as Others Attempt to Dig It Out”